Anky2004/Portfolio_final/replit.md

 ## Overview

 This is a full-stack portfolio website for Ankita Saha, a final-year Electronics and Communication Engineering student.
-The application showcases her skills, projects, experience, education, and publications in an elegant, modern interface.
+The application showcases her skills, projects, experience, education, and publications in an elegant, modern purple-themed interface.
 Built as a single-page application with a contact form feature that allows visitors to send messages directly through the website.

+## Recent Changes (February 2025)

+- Enhanced purple theme throughout the website with custom color variables
+- Updated skills section: removed JavaScript from programming, added C language, added scikit-learn to AI/ML stack
+- Corrected education percentages: Class XII (85.4%) and Class X (93.4%)
+- Streamlined about section by condensing the summary text
+- Added professional photo of Ankita to the hero section
+- Maintained publications section highlighting research paper on Machine Learning Models for Photonic Crystal

 ## User Preferences